AdaptedClouds/Clockwork-X/README.md

 # Clockwork-X
-Clockwork X is a Roblox Tool
+Clockwork X is a Roblox Tool designed by Kernel